RxLaboratory/Ramses/src-docs/docs/components/server/config.md

 	// ==== SQL SETTINGS ====

-	// either 'mysql' (works for MariaDB too) or 'sqlite'
+	// either 'mysql', 'mariadb' or 'sqlite'
+	// Note: with 'mysql', the minimum version of MySQL is 8.0.19
 	$sqlMode = 'sqlite';
 	// Table prefix
 	// should be a random character string (use https://duckduckgo.com/?q=generate+password)